futureofcoding/futureofcoding.org/episodes/index.md

 <br>

-#### Playful explorations of the rich past and exciting future that we're all building with our silly little computers.
+**Hosted by Jimmy Miller and Ivan Reese.**<br>
-**Hosted by Jimmy Miller and Ivan Reese.**
+_Playful explorations of the rich past and exciting future that we're all building with our silly little computers._

 <span class="date">2023-01-06</span> [61 • Programming as Theory Building by Peter Naur](/episodes/061)